crowding/ansible-role-audio/index.md

     Sep 10 05:31:11 localhost shairport-sync[30345]: ALSA lib pulse.c:242:(pulse_connect) PulseAudio: Unable to connect: Connection refused
     Sep 10 05:31:11 localhost shairport-sync[30345]: alsa: error -111 ("Connection refused") opening alsa device "LR_K_O".

 This did not happen when running shairport-sync manually.
-This ay be because the service is running as the "shairport-sync" user while the daemon is running as my login user.
+This may be because the service is running as the "shairport-sync" user while the daemon is running as my login user.
 It needs to have permissions to talk to pulseaudio as that user.